RobinM2022/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 3-print_numbers.c has a function that prints numbers, from 0 t0 9, followed by a new line.
 The prototype is void print_numbers(void).

+File 4-print_most_numbers.c has a function that prints numbers, from 0 to 9, followed by a new line.
+Numbers 2 and 4 are omitted.